-The characteristics of sting jets found by applying trajectory analysis to the high-The evolution of pressure, relative resolution model output are now described. humidity and saturated moist potential vorticity (MPV) along one ensemble of stingjet trajectories from each cyclone are shown in figure 5.
-More than one ensemble of trajectories satisfying the criteria for a sting jet was found in some cyclones, those illustrated are chosen because they descend for similar periods and have comparable ensemble sizes.
-The trajectories are plotted over the 10 hours prior to the time at which they reach their lowest level in the atmosphere; the vertical lines mark the onset of the sting-jet descent from the mid-troposphere towards the top of the boundary layer (the transport of momentum from here to the surface by parameterized processes in the model cannot be diagnosed from trajectories calculated using the model-resolved winds).
+cyclones, those illustrated are chosen because they descend for similar periods and have comparable ensemble sizes.
+The trajectories are plotted over the 10 h prior to the time at which they reach their lowest level in the atmosphere; the vertical lines mark the onset of the sting-jet descent from the mid-troposphere towards the top of the boundary layer (the transport of momentum from here to the surface by parameterized processes in the model cannot be diagnosed from trajectories calculated using the model-resolved winds).
 The one false-negative case (for which a sting-jet precursor was not identified) was the cyclone of 12 December 1994 (bottom row in figure 5).
-The ensemble-mean trajectory descent rate ranges from $\omega = 0.4$ to 0.9 Pa s-1 which compares well to previous studies (0.5, 0.8, and 1.3 Pa s-1 for windstorms Gudrun and Anna and the Great October storm respectively (Gray et al. 2011)).
-However, the true-positive cases achieve this descent rate for a minimum of 5 hr compared to just 2 hr for the falsenegative case.
-The false-negative case is also distinct in that it remains at low-levels throughout its development (below the 700 hPa level).
+The ensemble-mean trajectory descent rate ranges from $\omega = 0.4$ to 0.9 Pa s-1 which compares well to previous studies $(0.5, 0.8, \text{ and } 1.3 \text{ Pa s}^{-1} \text{ for }$ windstorms Gudrun and Anna and the Great October storm respectively (Gray et al 2011)).
+However, the true-positive cases achieve this descent rate for a minimum of 5 h compared to just 2 h for the false-negative case.
+The false-negative case is also distinct in that it remains at low levels throughout its development (below the 700 hPa level).
 The transition from cloudy air to dry air after the onset of descent is shown in the decrease in relative humidity for all cases.
-The ensemble-mean horizontal wind speed at the end of the trajectories ranges from 36 to 43 m s-1 (not shown) which also compares well to previous studies (42, 35-37 (values from two different models), and 48 m s-1 for windstorms Gudrun (Baker 2011), Anna (Martínez-Alvarado et al. 2010) and the Great October storm (Clark et al. 2005) respectively).
+The ensemble-mean horizontal wind speed at the end of the trajectories ranges from 36 to 43 m s-1 (not shown) which also compares well to previous studies (42, 35-37 (values from two different models), and 48 m s-1 for windstorms Gudrun (Baker 2011), Anna (Martínez-Alvarado et al 2010) and the Great October storm (Clark et al 2005) respectively).

 The existence of negative MPV, but static and inertial stability, along a moist descending trajectory implies that CSI is being released.
-Each sting jet has at least some trajectories satisfying these criteria and, in all but the case of 26 December 1998, the mean MPV is close to zero throughout almost all of the period shown (figure 5c); almost all ensemble members were statically and inertially stable (not shown).
+Each sting jet has at least some trajectories satisfying these criteria and, in all but the case of 26 December 1998, the mean MPV is close to zero throughout almost all of the period shown (figure 5(c)); almost all ensemble members were statically and inertially stable (not shown).
 Further analysis of the case of 26 December 1998 revealed that the low-level strong winds in the frontal fracture region were the result of two different airstreams merging together at upper levels.
-The first stream approached the cyclone centre from the south-west at upper levels and had negative MPV; this was the sting jet.
+The first stream approached the cyclone centre from the southwest at upper levels and had negative MPV; this was the sting jet.
 The second stream was a frontal circulation rising cyclonically around the cyclone centre and had partially negative MPV at lower levels that became positive as it ascended; this stream could be releasing CSI as it ascends in the frontal circulation.
 As the streams met, MPV became negative in some of the upper-level trajectory parcels, while lower-level ones experienced an increase in the value of MPV.
-This merging of different airstreams has been observed previously in a sting jet storm (windstorm Anna (Martínez-Alvarado et al. 2010)) suggesting it could be a common occurrence.
+This merging of different airstreams has been observed previously in a sting-jet storm (windstorm Anna (Martínez-Alvarado et al 2010)) suggesting it could be a common occurrence.
 In windstorm Anna the sting jet was of similar size (defined by the number of trajectories) to the frontal circulation, whereas in the 26 December 1998 case the sting jet was much smaller than the frontal circulation.

-316 4.
-Discussion and conclusions
+4. Discussion and conclusions